RolandJuno/Lisa_Breakout/README.md

 - The silkscreen for the 7905 regulator should be spun 180 around (text on the chip should face the keyboard connectors)

-## Potential Incompatibility

-I initially experienced issues with the breakout board and my Lisa.
-It would usually boot successfully at a cold start and continue working fine.
-After a reboot or power cycle, it would get stuck with garbage on the screen (before it clears and POST starts).

-My Lisa consisted of the following:

-- New clone motherboard
-- New clone 2/5 IO board (with EPROM for a PROM)
-- Original rev D CPU board (possibly only use in the Lisa 2/10?) (with EPROM for a PROM)
-- Original SunRem 2MB RAM board

-I swapped in an orignal rev B CPU card (*usually in a Lisa 2/5) and the issue went away.
-Caveat emptour.